frankdice/k8s-manifests/README.md

 ## External Access

 External access means adding a few annotations and manually creating the CNAME in Cloudflare to DuckDNS.
 Document this better.

+## OS Updates

+Disable systemd-resolved and use a normal resolver setup (Adguard - binding to 53 messes this up) https://github.com/AdguardTeam/AdGuardHome/wiki/Docker#resolved   (I just ripped it completely out)